ORCID US Community Awards

 - “Most Active” individual: Christina Miskey, Scholarly Communication Librarian for Research Infrastructure at University of Nevada, Las Vegas, with 2 posts in the discussion forum and 52 posts read this year!

 - “Most Helpful” individual: Lauren Di Monte, Assistant Dean for Digital & Research Strategies at University of Rochester River Campus Libraries, nominated for sharing her experience with ORCID adoption at the University of Rochester.

 - Institutional Involvement: Stanford University (for the third year in a row!) with 17 individuals plugged into the ORCID US Community discussion forum!

 - California Digital Library – DMPTool (connects ORCID iD with researcher profiles)

 - Earth Science Information Partners (ESIP) – MediaWiki (login with ORCID)

-- MIT – PhysioNet (connects ORCID iD with researcher profiles)
+- Massachusetts Institute of Technology (MIT) – PhysioNet (connects ORCID iD with researcher profiles)